 Unfortunately, neither usually gets it right.
 I will cut IT Managers here some slack because data centers are a particular multi-disciplinary approach in engineering that is just not part of their job description.
 Many organizations falsely believe that a PE after someone’s name qualifies them to design data centers – and the answer is not necessarily.

 I would argue that the volts and amps portion of the data center design is the easy part.
 The reliability engineering, an understanding of the system’s performance under various conditions, and operational insight as to the intent of the design, is the most challenging portion that comes only with experience.
-If you look at the code of ethics of Professional Engineers, it states that

 Unfortunately, we find that often just because it draws amps or blows air, a regular MEP engineer may feel qualified to specify data center design – which can lead to under-performance.

 To compound the issue further, these poorly designed data centers are 100% code compliant.
 Code is primarily about life safety, not business performance, so it is perfectly reasonable to spend a lot of money building a horrible data center from an Uptime perspective.
-One recent example I saw was a data room at a University that had a single CRAC unit that they proudly told me was dual fed from a chiller and a redundant DX coil.
-I asked them what they would do if the equipment needed to go down for maintenance or if the fan motor on that single unit failed, and they had no answer for me.

-However, the value of the MEP engineer cannot be over-stated.
+However, the value of the MEP engineer cannot be overstated.
 Under most circumstances, we recommend that you provide this reference architecture to your consulting engineer and ask for them to follow it and execute a design for you to meet your needs.
-If you ever need help or have questions, you can always reach out to me at [email protected], and I will be more than happy to help.
+If you ever need help or have questions, you can always reach out to me at email@example.com, and I will be more than happy to help.

 The Ultimate “DIY” Data Center